devBob027/ffreader/README.md

 6. Multiplatform support?
 (Windows support untested, unix-like works.(At least on Arch))
 ## Guide for Windows:
 1. Run "setup.ps1" to set up.
-2. Run "start.ps1" to run the program
+2. Run "start.ps1" to run the program.
 May not work lol
 ## Guide for Linux
-Figure it out lol.
-Create a python venv and install stuff in requirements.txt.
-Run main.py to run the program, and pray it works.
+1. Run "setup.sh" to set up.
+2. Run "start.sh" to run the program.
 ## Guide for Mac
 Good luck :D
 ## WARNING!
 THIS IS JANK AND MAY BREAK AT ANY TIME IN ANY WAY.
 I AM NOT RESPONSIBLE FOR WHAT IT MAY OR MAY NOT DO TO YOUR POOR COMPUTER.